-- Basil and oregano are an excellent substitute for parsley if you're looking to replace fresh parsley in an Italian dish.
+- Oregano and basil (or these basil substitutes) are an excellent substitute for parsley if you're looking to replace fresh parsley in an Italian dish.
 These popular herbs are members of the mint family, easily available in grocery stores and can be grown easily at home as well.
 But this substitution only really works in Italian dishes.

 - Dried oregano or basil are good substitutes for dried parsley as well.
 Both have bolder flavors than parsley, so you might need to adjust the amount down depending on the recipe.

 - Cilantro is a great substitute for parsley, both as a garnish and in more Mediterranean or Middle Eastern dishes (e.g., shakshuka).
 It's also likely the easiest herb to find in a grocery store.
 I've also found that cilantro is the only herb that can come close to replacing parsley in tabbouleh.
 That said, if you experience a soapy taste with cilantro leaves, I'd skip this one and move to the other options on this list.

 - Carrot greens are a decent replacement in place of parsley, say as a salad green.
 They have a bitter finish and a similar mild taste, so they're great to use where you need a more subtle flavor.
 Chop really finely to substitute as parsley in a soup or stew.

 - Celery leaves, like carrot tops, have an extremely mild flavor and look similar to parsley.
 So they can make a decent substitute for parsley as well.
 Chop really finely to substitute as parsley in a soup or stew.